vmstio/docs/content/rules/accounts.md

 ::

 ::alert{type="danger"}
-All new account requests that do not complete email and hCaptcha verification **within 72 hours** are automatically deleted.
+All new account requests that do not complete email and hCaptcha verification **within 7 days** are automatically deleted.
 If our systems identify your account request as a risk, we may decline it or requests additional information before approval.
 ::